 Rather unexpectedly, for $T{\ge}3.2$ we observe two extra peaks appearing in $P(d_\text{avg})$: the first one is well visible at $d_\text{avg}{\approx}1.2$ while the second one is relatively smaller and located at $d_\text{avg}{\approx}0.4$ \footnote{ The different heights of the peaks are due to the different number of LMC runs confined in each connected component.
 In this case, LMC runs that sample the component $C_3$ are fewer in number than the ones exploring $C_+$ or $C_-$. }.
 We associate these additional peaks with the appearance of a third connected component in the optimal level set, called $C_3$.
 Hence, we find a second type of topological CLPT at $T_\text{t+}{\in}(3.2,3.4)$, associated with incrementing the number of connected components in the optimal level set.
 In \cite{Supplemental} we demonstrate that the third connected component $C_3$ originates from an isolated sub-optimal protocol $s_3(t)$ (cf.~Fig.~\ref{fig:intro}); $s_3$ is sub-optimal for $T{<}T_\text{t+}$ but turns into a global minimum at $T{=}T_\text{t+}$, consistent with Fig.~\ref{fig:fig2}a.

-Even though one might expect a total of \emph{six} peaks marking the average distances between the three connected components $\{C_+,C_-,C_3\}$, the $s(t){\leftrightarrow}{-}s(T{-}t)$ control symmetry reduces the number of distinct peaks in $P(d_\text{avg})$.
-In Fig.~\ref{fig:fig2}c we visualize the three connected components $C_+,C_-,C_3$ as nodes, and their relative distances $d_\text{avg}(C_i,C_j)$ ($i,j{\in}\{+,-,3\}$) as edges.
+Even though one might expect a total of six peaks marking the average distances between the three connected components $\{C_+,C_-,C_3\}$, the $s(t){\leftrightarrow}{-}s(T{-}t)$ control symmetry reduces the number of distinct peaks in $P(d_\text{avg})$.
+In Fig.~\ref{fig:fig2}c we visualize the three connected components $C_+,C_-,C_3$ as nodes, and their relative distances $d_\text{avg}(C_i,C_j)$ as edges, $i,j{\in}\{+,-,3\}$.
 The control symmetry transforms $C_+{\leftrightarrow}C_-$ and $C_3{\leftrightarrow}C_3$ \footnote{ Notice $d(C_3,C_-) {=} d(C_3,C_+)$ since $C_3$ is left invariant by the $s(t){\leftrightarrow}-s(T-t)$ symmetry. }, and hence we find the relations $d_\text{avg}(C_+,C_+){=}d_\text{avg}(C_-,C_-)$, $d_\text{avg}(C_+,C_3){=}d_\text{avg}(C_-,C_3)$ identifying two among the six relative distances.

 In Ref.~\cite{Bukov18_Broken} the symmetry-breaking transition occurring at $T{=}T_\text{sb}$ has been related to a cusp in the protocol ``magnetization'' order parameter $m(T)[s]{=}T^{-1}\int_0^T\dd t\, s(t)$.
-This is a convenient observable to investigate the topological phase transition at $T_\text{t--}$ since the $s(t) {\leftrightarrow} {-}s(T{-}t)$ symmetry of the optimal protocols, enforcing a vanishing $m(T)[s]$, is broken for $T{>}T_\text{sb}$ and can be used to classify the two connected components $C_+,C_-$.
+Now, we adapt this observable to investigate the topological phase transition at $T_\text{t--}$: the $s(t) {\leftrightarrow} {-}s(T{-}t)$ symmetry of the optimal protocols, enforcing a vanishing $m(T)[s]$, is broken for $T{>}T_\text{sb}$ and can be used to classify the two connected components $C_+,C_-$.
 We already know from the distribution $P(d_\text{avg})$ that the two symmetry-breaking components of the optimal level set merge somewhere in $T{\in}[3.4,3.6]$; therefore, we anticipate the same merging transition to be visible in the magnetization order parameter, as we now show.

 Past the $T_\text{QSL}$ transition, the magnetization associated with the protocol $s_n$ evolved by LMC, fluctuates in time.
 This fact motivates us to consider the \emph{minimum} absolute magnetization registered during each LMC run